Meet the experts

 For nine years before joining UWE, he was a senior economist at the UK Office for National Statistics, where he developed a model for research access to data which has been widely adopted across the world, and which forms the basis for the Eurostat regulations.
 He was UK expert on the European Statistical System’s projects on statistical disclosure control, data access, and data warehousing, and has been an expert for Eurostat and the OECD.

-Matthew is a Co-Investigator for the Administrative Data Service as well as being the Director of the UK Data Archive and the UK Data Service.
+Matthew is Acting Director and Co-Investigator for the Administrative Data Service as well as being the Director of the UK Data Archive and the UK Data Service.
 At the Archive, he promotes best practice in data curation, data management and data security.
 He is also responsible for driving innovation and continuously improving the infrastructure of data services.